ReproNim/reproschema/docs/98_FAQ.md

 **🛠 Work in progress 🛠**

-## An assessment tool I regularly use is not supported by Reproschema: how can I add it?
+## An assessment tool I regularly use is not supported by ReproSchema: how can I add it?

 **🛠 Work in progress 🛠**

 ## How can I visualize the schema for a `protocol` or an `activity`?

-If you want to see what the assessment that are already supported by the Reproschema would look like using our Reproschema user-interface, you can visualize them directly on [schema.repronim.org](https://schema.repronim.org/rl).
+If you want to see what the assessment that are already supported by the ReproSchema would look like using our ReproSchema user-interface, you can visualize them directly on [schema.repronim.org](https://schema.repronim.org/rl).

 If you just want to view a protocol or activity you are developing using the `reproschema-ui`, you can pass the URL of the schema to the `url` query parameter like this: